 Currentware Products Can Be Deployed in a Variety Of Ways:

-Web and application filtering is an excellent tool for enhancing endpoint security, managing productivity, and preventing users from accessing inappropriate content.
-If you would like to start using content control software to manage internet and application use in your organization, reach out to the CurrentWare team today and we will give you a FREE trial of BrowseControl so you can see the power of content filtering first-hand.
+Web filtering is an excellent tool for enhancing endpoint security, managing productivity, and preventing users from accessing inappropriate content.
+If you would like to start using content-control software to manage internet and application use in your organization, reach out to the CurrentWare team today and we will give you a FREE trial of BrowseControl so you can see the power of content filtering first-hand.

-If web filtering will be a part of your cybersecurity plan, you will get the best value by purchasing the entire CurrentWare suite.
+If web filtering is part of your cybersecurity plan, you will get the best value by purchasing the entire CurrentWare suite.
 CurrentWare’s software suite includes solutions for USB device control, advanced computer power management, internet filtering, and computer monitoring.

-All of CurrentWare’s solutions operate from a centralized console, making computer policy management for all of your users a breeze.
+All of CurrentWare’s solutions operate from a centralized console, making web filtering and device control policy management for all your users a breeze.